bjedrocha/bjedrocha.github.io/_posts/2015-03-18-role-based-routing-in-rails.md

 {% endhighlight %}

 In some cases, the views would be drastically different depending on user role.
-To avoid littering my views with logic, I opted to write a small method that would determine which view template to render
+To avoid littering my views with logic, I decided to create different role-based templates and then wrote a small method that would determine which view template to render

 {% highlight ruby %}